Kcfreshly/Interactive-rating-interface/README.md

 2 ersilia catalog
 ```
 ## Fetch model and install it locally
 The first step is to download the model to your local device and install it along with its dependencies.
-By default, a ~/eos directory (for Ersilia Open Source) will be created in your HOME.
+By default, a `~/eos` directory (for Ersilia Open Source) will be created in your `HOME`.
 This folder will contain all fetched models along with additional files to manage the AI/ML content available locally.

-To download and install the model, simply use the fetch command:
+To download and install the model, simply use the `fetch` command:
 ```
 1 #fetch model from remote repository
 2 ersilia fetch <model>
 ```
 ## Serve model
+Once the model has been fetched, it should be ready to be used.
+A model in the [Ersilia Model Hub](https://airtable.com/shr9sYjL70nnHOUrP/tblZGe2a2XeBxrEHP) can be thought of as a set of APIs.
+You can serve the model like this:
 ```
 1 ersilia serve <model>
 ```
 # Usage
 Let's consider the chemprop-antibiotic as an example.
-You can fetch your model with the Ersilia CLI as shown above:
+First you need to fetch your model with the Ersilia CLI as shown above:
 ## Make predictions
 ```
 1 ersilia fetch chemprop-antibiotic